 Over a ten year period, using donations and grants from several sources, experts and enthusiasts have come together to ensure the Gulf remains monitored and ethically ‘managed’ for the benefit of all inhabitants!

 The Monterey Bay Aquarium and Desert Museum joined as partners in a project aimed to publicize the importance of monitoring the numbers of fish in the waters.
 The project also strives to reduce the amount of overfishing in the area, which can lead to the depletion of aquatic life.

 The Gulf of California Seafood Watch Guide was produced using information based on the project.

-Do you have any interesting or fun facts about the Gulf of California that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about the Gulf of California?
+Share them in the comments below!